Faithful-Resource-Pack/Website/README.md

 ## For macOS only:

+> For more details about this process, check out [this article](https://mac.install.guide/ruby/12.html).

 You will first need [chruby](https://github.com/postmodern/chruby) to override the system Ruby.
 The easiest way is with [Homebrew](https://brew.sh/).
 ```
 brew install ruby-install chruby